himmAllRight/himmAllRight-source/content/post/sold-my-bonobo.md

 draft  = true
 +++

-Well, last month I did something I didn't think I would do.
+Last fall, I did something I didn't think I would do anytime soon....
 I sold my main workstation computer.
-My System76 Bonobo laptop.
-Some events over the last few months have made me realize that my realistic computing *needs* are drastically different than what they were when I purchased the Bonobo.
-This post will highlight some of those realizations.
+Specifically, my System76 Bonobo Extreme laptop.
+Several events over the last few months have led me to the realization that my *actual* computing *needs* are drastically different than what they were when I purchased the Bonobo in early 2015.
+This post will highlight some of those realizations, and why I ultimately decided to sell my Bonobo laptop.

 <!--more-->